cf73/idisaved2/content/collections/pages/theosophical-society-in-america-identity.md

         content:
           -
             type: text
-            text: 'Identity design for the Theosophical Society of America (TSA).'
+            text: 'An visual identity design for the Theosophical Society of America (TSA).'
     type: text
     enabled: true
   -